KML's Diversity in comedy fellowship programs

 In the fall of 2016, the program grew to include not just writers, but performers as well.

-In the fall of 2017, the programs expanded further, to include trans-identifying and non-binary writers and performers.
+In the fall of 2017, the programs expanded further, to include LGBTQIA+ writers and performers.

 If you would like to support the growth of these unique programs, you can do so here.